IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_provisioning_hook.html.markdown

 Provides provisioning hooks containing all the information needed to add a hook into a server or virtual provision and OS reload.
 This allows provisioning hooks to be created, updated, and deleted.

-For additional details, see the [IBM Cloud Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Provisioning_Hook).
+For additional details, see the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Provisioning_Hook).

 ## Example Usage